anupli/running-ng/docs/src/references/index.md

 ## `runtimes`
 A YAML dictionary of runtime definitions that are to be used with [config strings](#configs).
 Each runtime requires a `type` key with other keys being specific to that `type`.
-For more information regarding the different `type`s of modifiers, please refer to [this page](./runtime.md).
+For more information regarding the different `type`s of runtimes, please refer to [this page](./runtime.md).

 ## `suites`
 A YAML dictionary of benchmark suite definitions that are to be used as keys of `benchmarks`.
 Each benchmark suite requires a `type` key with other keys being specific to that `type`.
-For more information regarding the different `type`s of modifiers, please refer to [this page](./suite.md).
+For more information regarding the different `type`s of benchmark suites, please refer to [this page](./suite.md).